 8:30 - 8:45 a.m.
 Welcome/Setting the Stage

 Raul Garcia, AADR President (Boston University, Mass., USA) and Jack Ferracane, AADR Past-President (Oregon Health & Science University, Portland, USA)

 8.45 - 9 a.m.
 Workshop Objectives and Process

 Organizers David Drake (University of Iowa, Iowa City, USA) and Effie Ioannidou (University of Connecticut, USA)

-Anna Han (National Institute for Health, Bethesda, Md., USA)
+Janetta Lun (National Institutes of Health, Bethesda, Md., USA)

 Judith Albino (University of Colorado, Denver, USA)

-Flavia Teles (University of North Carolina, Chapel Hill, USA)
+Flavia Teles (University of Pennsylvania, Philadelphia, PA, USA)

 Toshi Kawai (NOVA Southeastern, Ft.
 Lauderdale, Fla., USA)